Colours, Myths, and Mystique: The Spellbinding World of Theyyam in Kerala (2024)

 The performance of Theyyam consists of dance, cultural drama and expression, vocal recitations, peculiar makeup, costumes and music, and is generally performed in front of a village shrine.
 These performances last for 12 to 24 hours with intervals.

 The dancers perform the ancient tribal beliefs worshipping the heroes and spirits of the ancestors.
-Dances are accompanied with folk music played using the folk musical instruments.
+Dances are accompanied by folk music played using folk musical instruments.
 Traditional dance performers wear exotic dresses with face paintings and perform ritualistic dances in an open theatre.

 Theyyam is usually performed in North Kerala, especially in Kannur and Kasargod districts.
 But some of the traditional and cultural performances in the other parts of Kerala also include Theyyam performances and I was fortunate to see a live performance in Munnar.